rqzheng2015/webpack2-ant-disign-redux-dashboard/README.md

 ##Get Started
 1.`npm run dll`  build the dll file for the webpack project
 2.`npm run dev` for dev mode, which will  run  the webpack dev server.
-3.Or `npm run prod` to build the product mode project files
+3.`npm run prod` to build the product mode project files